How Much Creatine Should I Take?

 Creatine supplementation has been shown to increase muscle protein synthesis and decrease muscle breakdown, which can tip the balance in favor of muscle growth.

-Supplementing may improve neurodegenerative diseases like Alzheimer’s, Parkinson’s, and Huntington’s disease.
-It may also improve memory and brain function in older adults
+Creatine ingestion may improve neurodegenerative diseases like Alzheimer's, Parkinson's, and Huntington's disease.
+It may also improve memory and brain function in older adults.
+However, there is a need for more scientific evidence to further support these claims, since a significant portion of the research has been done in animals.

-How Much Creatine Should I Take a Day to Build Muscle?
+How Much Creatine a Day to Build Muscle?

-Most research shows that a creatine dosage of 3–5 grams per day is enough to support muscle growth.
+Most research shows that a creatine dosage of 3–5 grams per day is enough to support an increase in muscle mass, when combined with high intensity exercise and resistance training.

-Many people who supplement with creatine start with a loading phase, which produces a rapid increase in levels of creatine stored in the muscles.
+Many people who take creatine supplements start with a creatine loading phase, which produces a rapid increase in levels of creatine stored in the muscles.

 Should I Take 5 or 10 Grams of Creatine Daily?